 The Cloudrum is available for Windows and Mac in VST, AU & AAX plugin formats.
 You need about 1 GB of free hard disk space and if your computer can handle a synth like Serum this one shouldn’t be a problem either.
 Some further details about the specs can be found here.

-All-in-all the Cloudrum is a great free plugin and if you have some space left on your drive you should definitely consider to check it out.
-It can be downloaded for free via pluginboutique.com or vst4free.com.
+All-in-all the Cloudrum is a great free plugin and if you have some space left on your drive you should definitely consider checking it out.
+It can be downloaded for free via pluginboutique.com* or vst4free.com.
 Now it’s your turn 😉